Gareth Armstrong

-Gareth S. Armstrong (born 25 June 1948) is a British actor, director, teacher and writer.
+Gareth Sydney Armstrong (born 25 June 1948) is a Welsh actor, director, teacher and writer.

 Career

 Armstrong began his career by acting in school plays at the Bishop Gore School, Swansea.
 At the age of 16 he joined the National Youth Theatre; and went on from there to study drama at Hull University.

+Acting

 On stage he has played leading roles in most of the UK's regional theatres including Birmingham Rep., Nottingham Playhouse and the Bristol Old Vic where parts ranged from Mamet to Molière.
 He has specialised in Shakespearean theatre where roles have included Romeo, Richard III, Oberon, Macbeth, Shylock and Prospero.
-He has also toured to over fifty countries and all over the United States with his own one-man show Shylock, in which Shakespeare's principal Jewish character is seen from the viewpoint of Tubal, the Bard's only other male Jewish character and Shylock's only friend in the original play.
-The play has won awards in New Zealand, Canada, Spain and Germany and been translated into Catalan, Spanish, Italian, French and Russian as well being performed on Dutch television and Romanian radio.
 As a member of the Royal Shakespeare Company he worked in Stratford and London and has performed in the West End in plays by Noël Coward, Tom Stoppard, Agatha Christie and most recently in Yes, Prime Minister (2013).
 He played at Shakespeare's Globe in 2008, 2010, and 2011.